sneumann/XCMS-course/presentation.md

 ```

 <br>
-By dafault the newest XCMS uses all available cores.
+By dafault the newest XCMS uses all available cores.<br>
 Below we are setting it to use one just because it works better for generating this presentation.

 To control the number of cores you could for example do: